< | Help Index | >

 Automating The Mistral

 In some cases it may be desirable to control the Mistral using something besides the keyboard or mouse.
 You may also have another system that needs to know when the Mistral is looking for a switch to be pressed or whether a keypad tested good or bad.
-In these situations the Mistral software can communicate with external hardware or another test system using a digital input/output card installed in the computer.
+In these situations the Mistral software can communicate with external hardware or another test system using a digital input/output card installed in the computer or an external USB module.

 Selecting And Installing A Digital I/O Card

-The Mistral supports cards manufactured by Measurement Computing.
-We are currently recommending the following cards, although any Measurement Computing card with digital inputs and/or outputs should work.
-You will need to select a card that interfaces with the equipment you plan to use.
+The Mistral supports products manufactured by Measurement Computing .
+We are currently recommending the following internal cards and external USB modules, although any Measurement Computing device with digital inputs and/or outputs should work.
+You will need to select a product that interfaces with the equipment you plan to use.

 CIO-PDIS08 8 relay outputs, 8 isolated inputs